-Reliable and relevant business information can be tricky to find.
-Milwaukee Public Library’s Business & Technology department has identified valuable resources that will help with your business planning and research.
-You can contact us directly at (414) 286-3051.
+Reliable and relevant business information can be difficult to find.
+Milwaukee Public Library’s Business & Technology department has identified valuable resources to help with business planning and research.

-Are you a business owner interested in getting access to the library’s databases and materials?
-Learn how to register for a Business Library Card to enable your business to have access to these unique resources.
+Are you a business owner interested in access to the library’s databases and materials?
+Register for a Business Library Card today.